openmultiplayer/open.mp/CODING.md

 ### ALWAYS pass these by const reference in the SDK headers:
 * Any ABI-stable dynamic memory allocating objects (StaticArray, FlatHashMap, FlatHashSet, etc.)
+* StaticString (though you should avoid passing it directly and pass StringView instead)

 ### NEVER use these in the SDK headers:
 * Any ABI-unstable objects from STL (String, DynamicArray, etc.)